Insights

 Eurasian Group (EAG)

 In 2004, the EAG was established by the decision of the Inaugural Conference and at the initiative of the Russian Federation, supported by the FATF, IMF, World Bank, and several other countries.
-The main goal of EAG is to facilitate the implementation of international standards, carry out joint programs within the Financial Intelligence Unit sphere, conduct evaluations, analyse trends in the AML/CTF mechanisms, and coordinate technical assistance corporations.
+The main goal of EAG is to facilitate the implementation of international standards, carry out joint programs within the Financial Intelligence Unit sphere, conduct evaluations, analyse trends in AML/CTF mechanisms, and coordinate technical assistance corporations.

 Asia Pacific Group on Money Laundering (APG)